-- There are sufficient mineable tons of ore at an average grade of 3.90% K2O to produce an annual average of approximately 230,000t of SOP over a 46 year project life; - No fatal flaws have been identified at this stage of project development; - Pre-production capital costs estimated at \$458 million, along with several third-party build, own and operate arrangements will be required to bring this project into production; - Cash costs of production per ton of SOP, after sulfuric acid credits and before royalties, is estimated at \$137; - Undertake metallurgical test work to investigate the potential for creating a high quality alumina product from the leach residue.
+- There are sufficient mineable tons of ore at an average grade of 3.90% K2O to produce an annual average of approximately 230,000t of SOP over a 46 year project life; - No fatal flaws have been identified at this stage of project development; - Pre-production capital costs estimated at \$456 million, along with several third-party BOO operate arrangements will be required to bring this project into production; - Cash costs of production per ton of SOP, after sulfuric acid credits and before royalties, is estimated at \$133; - Undertake metallurgical test work to investigate the potential for creating a high-quality alumina product or alumina compounds such as alumina hydroxide and alumina tryhydrate from the leach residue.

-Based on the assumptions defined in this report, the project will generate positive cash flows and achieve an after tax IRR of 20.1% using 2% inflation beginning in year 2 (2021) and an after tax IRR of 18.4% on a constant dollar basis.
+Based on the assumptions defined in this report, the project will generate positive cash flows and achieve an after-tax IRR of 20.1% using 2% inflation beginning in year 2 (2021) and an after-tax IRR of 18.3% on a 2016 dollar basis.
 The overall conclusion is that the results of this study indicate positive economic results and the project should be continued to the next phase of development.